Getting to La Fortuna

 Be on the Lookout for Sloths

-Our taxi driver to Los Lagos Hot Spring asks if we have seen a sloth yet.
-He pulls over, points to a mother and baby sloth in a nearby tree, and allows us to take our time snapping photos and enjoying the moment.
-A more likely opportunity to spot a sloth than by luck is hiking the Bogarin Wildlife Trail.
+- Our taxi driver to Los Lagos Hot Spring asks if we saw a sloth yet.
+He pulls over, points to a mother and baby sloth in a nearby tree and allows us to take our time snapping photos and enjoying the moment.
+A more likely opportunity to spot a sloth other than luck is hiking the Bogarin Wildlife Trail.

 Go on an Adventure

-The open air restaurant offers a menu prepared with locally grown vegetables and purchased meats paired with local Costa Rican craft beer options.
-We agree Restaurante Nanku was one of our favorite meals during our time in Costa Rica.
+- The open air restaurant offers a menu prepared with locally grown vegetables and purchased meats paired with local Costa Rica craft beer options.
+Restaurante Nanku was one of our favorite meals while in Costa Rica.

 Lava Lounge Bar ‘n Grill